-Marketing spends millions in campaigns and it is difficult to predict any ROI.
+Marketing departments spend millions in campaigns, and it is difficult to predict any ROI.

-Digital Marketing now allows experts to collect large amounts of data which can be analyzed to make actionable decisions to optimize the ROI of Marketing campaigns.
+Digital Marketing now allows experts to collect large amounts of data which can be analyzed to make actionable decisions and optimize the ROI of Marketing campaigns.

-This case study is about building a predictive model to identify prospects who will subscribe or not to a bank term deposit after a direct Marketing campaign.
+This case study is about building a predictive model to identify prospects who will subscribe to a bank term deposit after a direct Marketing campaign.

 Problems to solve